Lersubem/foodstack/readme.md

 - Backend: C# / .NET 8 (ASP.NET Core)
 - Frontend: React, Next.js (App Router) and TypeScript

+This project is a demonstration implementation created in response to the assignment described in [assignment](assignment.md).

 ## Table of Contents

 - [1.
 Overview](#1-overview)